big vision for your

 Companies with strong employer brands cut their cost per hire by as much as half.

 There are many good examples of company culture that can be found around the world.
 In fact many good company cultures even began before company culture was truly recognised.

-At Liberty Mind, we believe that a company who lives by its values and purpose in the day-to-day operations of the business represents a good example of company culture.
+I believe that a company who lives by its values and purpose in the day-to-day operations of the business represents a good example of company culture.